manuelernestog/weektodo/README.md

 ## Contributing

-You can support this proyect in several ways:
+You can support this project in several ways:

 ### Donate